-Guests will enjoy all the amenities of the historic district: (website hidden)
+Guests will enjoy all the amenities of the historic district: Grant Deming Neighborhood (search that)

-The 32 busline and the 40 busline take you to the transit's red line (heavy rail).
+The 32 bus line and the 40 bus line take you to the transit's red line (heavy rail).
 Like many industrial cities, public transit was undermined in the midcentury to make way for cars.
 We do have it, if you're patient and depending on where you need to go.
+Our transit GCRTA is mapped via maps - search from Cedar Lee to where you need to go.

 The city does not allow parking on the street between 3 and 6 am.
 I will arrange parking for you, if you have a car.
 On street parking is on the south side of the street (that's across the street from the house).
 On arrival, please pull into the drive to unload belongings if you have heavy or cumbersome things.

 It would be helpful to know in advance if you might require refrigerator space, i.e. you're traveling with a cooler and wish to park some items in the fridge.
 Yes, you may use the kitchen.
-We practice leave it how you found it as regards dish washing and cleaning up after your food preparation and eating.
+Each guest will have a cupboard for nonperishables in the pantry.
+We practice leave it as you found it as regards dish washing and cleaning up after your food preparation and eating.